Dark Knight 3: The Master Race Review by Deffinition

 It really speaks volumes to how humanity, in general, deifies public figures, then crucifies them, then resurrects them.
 This isn’t just an allegory for Christ, it’s something I’ve noticed that happens to people in the spotlight.
 How many celebrities have been put on a pedestal, stripped of it and then repositioned back there by a new generation?
 Countless.

 Throughout the first issue we see the police chase down the New Bat Figure.
 Getting the reveal that it is, in fact, Carrie Kelley in the Cape and Cowl on the first issues closer.
-She announces Bruce is dead, leaving a brilliant twist ending for the first issue, but also signifying the Rebirth that the Caped Crusader would go through.
+She announces that Bruce is dead, leaving a brilliant twist ending for the first issue, but also signifying the Rebirth that the Caped Crusader would go through.

 This is the overarching theme of The Dark Knight saga and it clearly ties into a Christ Metaphor as well as a comment on society.
-The Bat died, was resurrected, Bruce died, was resurrected, Superman died, he returned and this motif repeatedly through to the books ending.
+The Bat died, was resurrected, Bruce died, was resurrected, Superman died, he returned and this motif appears repeatedly through to the books ending.
 Miller has created a universe that kills its heroes more often than not but they return whenever needed.

 The Mini Issues

 One of the most unique aspects of this book is the inclusion of the mini issue.
-In the graphic novel print they are full size and honestly work better in this format as opposed to the original.
+In this graphic novel print they are full size and honestly work better in this format as opposed to the original.
 Acting as supplementary material they focus on the universe’s side characters.
 Missing from most is Batman, so they can either be skipped by the casual reader or analysed by the hardcore fan.
 Adding more of a back story than specific plot elements they really enrich the overall story.

 When taking on this book I expected to be able to breeze through it.
 On my second read though I’ve come to realise that it’s actually jam packed with content.
 Kubert has done a brilliant job of capturing Miller’s style and bar a few hang ups from the series legacy, the initial chapter does a brilliant job of rekindling us within the world of The Dark Knight Returns once more.